 I learned to create and facilitate boundary work through I.B.P. – Integrated Body Psychotherapy.
 I encourage you to find a therapist or workshop in your area if you’ve found this helpful.

-I’ll be offering a workshop in Nosara, Costa Rica in September and in Vancouver in 2017.
+I’ll be offering a workshop in Vancouver in 2018 with Gerry Fewster.
 More details to come…

 Fewster, G. (1999).
 Turning my Self inside out: My theory of Me.
 Journal of Child & Youth Care, 13(2) 89-108